 - fine sea salt

-- ⅓ to ⅔ cup plain, unsweetened vegan yogurt, room temperature - I highly recommend homemade cashew or soy yogurt, but store-bought works too.
+- ⅓ to ⅔ cup plain, unsweetened vegan yogurt, room temperature - Such as cashew, soy or almond yogurt.
+See Notes.

 - up to ½ teaspoon garlic powder